yvanzo/musicbrainz-server/CONTRIBUTING.md

 > MBS-XXX: Title

-If your change has a ticket and if it completely resolves that ticket, please prefix title with either `Fix ` for a bugfix or `Implement ` for a ticket of some other type in order for our ticket tracker to transition that ticket, e.g.
+If your change completely resolves a ticket, please prefix title with either `Fix ` for a bugfix or `Implement ` for a ticket of some other type in order for our ticket tracker to transition that ticket, e.g.